Silvery World: Plot

-Structure

 Summary

-Choi Byeongdo, a rich farmer living in Gangwon-do, has a big dream of saving the country under the influence of the politician Kim Ok-gyun, supporter of an extensive reform.
-However, the new governor of his hometown, who is greedy for his money, arrests him and forces him to pay a bribe.
-He refuses the offer to be freed on condition that he hands over his fortune, and dies, giving in to torture.
+The novel is set in Gangwon-do and revolves around Choi Byeong-do, a wealthy farmer who desires to reform the country under the intellectual influence of progressive politician Kim Ok-gyun.
+However, the greedy local governor arrests Choi in an attempt to extort his fortune.
+Choi refuses to comply with the bribe and is subsequently tortured to death.

-Choi's daughter Ok-sun and son Ok-nam grow up with the help of his friend Kim Jeongsu and go to the United States to study.
-The siblings have a hard time paying for their education while abroad, but continue to study with the aid of an American missionary.
+Following his death, Choi's children, Ok-sun and Ok-nam, are raised by his friend Kim Jeong-su.
+The siblings eventually leave Korea to pursue higher education in the United States.
+Despite facing severe financial hardships abroad, they manage to continue their studies with the assistance of an American missionary.

-They return to their home country after ten years, after reading the news article entitled "Grand Reform in Korea," in 1907.
-In the country, the military men demobilized by the Japan-Korea Treaty of 1907 and militia men have begun to riot.
-The siblings go to a temple with their mother to pray to the Buddha, and then they run into the militia men.
-Ok-nam urges them to disband and claims that the country has to be developed first, but eventually he gets taken by the militia.
+In 1907, after reading the news article entitled "Grand Reform in Korea", the siblings return home.
+They arrive during a period of intense civil unrest, marked by protests from militia members and soldiers demobilized by the Japan-Korea Treaty of 1907, leading to riots among militia men.
+While visiting a temple with their mother to pray to Buddha, the siblings encounter a group of militia fighters.
+Ok-nam urges the fighters to disband, arguing that national development must take priority over armed resistance.
+Ultimately, Ok-nam is captured by the militia.

-Discrepancy between the first part and the last part
+Discrepancy between the first and last part

-Many criticisms of Silvery World point out the discrepancy between the first part and the last part.
+Many critics of Silvery World point out the discrepancy between the first part and the last part.
 Whereas the first part shows a strong disapproval of the Korean society at the time, in the last part, such criticism fades away.

 Based on this discrepancy, some claim that it is a reworked version of "Choi byeongdu taryeong (최병두 타령, Song of Choi Byeongdu)."
 Specifically, they say that its first part is a rework of the traditional song, at the time performed by entertainers and master singers, and only its last part about what happens after the death of Choi is written by the author.